-Jul1 1 would have marked Princess Diana’s 59th Birthday – and today marks her untimely passing at just 36-years-old.
+July 1 would have marked Princess Diana’s 59th Birthday – and today marks her untimely passing at just 36-years-old.
 As the world so tragically knows, Princess Di lost her life in a car accident, leaving her two boys, Prince William and Prince Harry, behind.
 Her impact though, has been far reaching in more ways than one.
 She refuted many royal traditions, thus paving a (slightly) more modern path for the monarchy (such in the way Meghan Markle does today), dedicated much of her life to humanitarian work and of course, left a strong sartorial impression that still reverberates through the industry.

 From her revenge dress to the inception of collegiate-inspired athleisure, her voluminous wedding gown to her pick of the crown jewels, here we look at 18 of Diana’s most iconic fashion and beauty moments through history.

 Keep scrolling for the gallery.

 Who could forget this iconic photos of Princess Diana running around town in a baggy “Fly Atlantic” pullover sweater, peach bike shorts, and chunky runners?
 Taffeta and ball gowns aside, Diana’s preference for athleisure is still paying fashion dividends today.
 Modern reincarnates like Hailey Bieber and Bella Hadid are often seen in similar ensembles, whereas lifestyle brands (like the now-questionable Sporty&Rich) reference her bike-short-preppy-logo-sweater aesthetic season after season.

 Ah, the original revenge dress.
 On the same day Prince Charles publicly confessed his affair with Camilla Parker-Bowles in a television interview with Jonathan Dimbleby, the Princess attended the Serpentine Gallery’s summer party wearing a custom black velvet off-shoulder dress by Greek designer Christina Stambolian.
 At the time it was considered the ultimate sartorial middle finger to her cheating ex-husband.
 And rightly so – she looks fantastic.